 Automatic clothes washer (residential)

-Entire bath group (water closet, bidet, lav,
+Entire bath group (water closet, bidet, lav, bathtub or shower)

 Bathtub or whirlpool